 Fluoxetine is an antidepressant belonging to a group of drugs called selective serotonin reuptake inhibitors (SSRI).
+Fluoxetine is used in dogs and cats for the treatment of canine aggression and obsessive-compulsive disorder.
 Fluoxetine requires a prescription from your veterinarian.

 Cats and Dogs